angeella/pARI/README.md

 ## Simulation

 Here, you can perform a toy example, using simulated data where the tests under the null hypotheses come from a Normal distribution with mean $0$ and variance $0.05$ and the tests under the alternative come from a Normal distribution with mean $10$ and variance $0.05$.
 We simulate $10$ tests under the null and $10$ under the alternative considering $10$ observations.
-Therefore, we have a matrix with dimensions $10 \times 20$, where the rows represent the observations and the columns the variables, i.e. tests.
+Therefore, we have a matrix with dimensions $10 \times 20$, where the rows represent the observations and the columns the variables, i.e., tests.

-We expect that lower bound of the number of true discoveries, considering the full set of hypotheses, equals to $10$.
+We expect that the lower bound of the number of true discoveries, considering the full set of hypotheses, equals to $10$.

 ``` r
 library(ARIpermutation)